apitoolkit/apitoolkit-landing/docs/documentation/dashboard/creating-a-project/index.md

 # Creating A Project

-Embarking on your APIToolkit journey?
-Whether you're just starting out or are an existing user, this guide will walk you through the process of creating a new project and setting up your dashboard for seamless integration.
+This guide will walk you through the process of creating a new project and setting up your dashboard for seamless integration.

-Here, let's go:

 To create a project, you start by logging into the APIToolkit dashbboard